 Marijuana, also known as pot or weed is probably one of the most consumed illicit drugs in the world.

 The recent wave of legalization of this drug launched a wider discussion about the benefits and harms of this product.

 Many states and cities faced with financial difficulties see the legalization of medical and recreational marijuana as a reliable source of income.

 The justification to legalize “medical marijuana” is mostly based on studies that reported moderate benefits of this drug in treating nerve pain, and nausea.

 The number of studies supporting the usage of medical marijuana to treat additional medical conditions is continuing to grow, but most of these studies are small in size and lack acceptable quality.

 The simple fact is that we don’t have enough data to support or refute the treatment of most medical conditions with marijuana.

-The reason for this inadequacy is simply based on government’s restrictions on usage of so-called schedule 1 drugs including marijuana, LSD and heroin in medical research.
+The reason for this inadequacy is simply based on the government’s restrictions on usage of so-called schedule 1 drugs including marijuana, LSD, and heroin in medical research.

 Therefore, most of our knowledge relies on the data extracted from individuals using marijuana for recreational purposes.